keithhb33/AI-Movie-Shorts/README.md

 Once acquired, edit line 37 in "main.py":
 <br />

 ```python
 #Replace string with your API key
 open_api_key = "OPEN_AI_API_KEY HERE"
 ```

+<h3>YouTube API Setup & Configuration</h3>
+Users must configure the YouTube API to access their particular YouTube channel.
+This configuration is optional if only generation of .MP4s are needed.